Updated December 2025

 What is proposition-based indexing?

-This enables AI to answer very specific long-tail questions with incredible accuracy by pulling only the relevant facts.
+- This enables AI to answer long-tail questions with high accuracy by pulling only the relevant facts.

 What structured data formats improve AI citations?